The Great Cloud Exodus: Part I

 2. Continuity and Availability (The 'Kill Switch')

-What happens if Microsoft or Amazon decides - or is forced by the American government - to cease operations?
+What happens if Microsoft or Amazon decides - or is forced by the American government - to cease services?
 In May 2025, the Microsoft account of the chief prosecutor of the International Criminal Court in The Hague was blocked, presumably as part of American sanctions.
 This incident shows that tech giants can be used as geopolitical weapons.

 This is the first part of the series 'The Great Cloud Exodus', in collaboration with Michel Heinst from Tech Outlet.
 The remaining parts will be published on the website in the coming weeks.